bytechefhq/bytechef/docs/src/content/docs/reference/components/mailchimp.md

 ## Actions

-### Add a new member to the list
+### Add Member to List
-Add a new member to the list.
+Adds a new member to the list.

 #### Properties